JonathanWilbur/ieeeid/readme.md

 * Copyright: Jonathan M. Wilbur
 * License: [Boost License 1.0](http://www.boost.org/LICENSE_1_0.txt)
 * Date: April 29th, 2017
-* Version: 0.0.0
+* Version: 0.1.0

-**This version will not compile, because it is incomplete.
-Version 1.0.0 will be fully-working and thoroughly tested and reviewed.**
+**This version is not ready for use in production.
+It is not thoroughly tested, and does not include all the expected features.
+Please wait until the release of version 1.0.0 before use in production.**

 This is both a library and a set of related command line tools for all things related to IEEE Identifiers, which includes what were once referred to as